LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Experiments

-\textbf{Open-Vocabulary Segmentation:} For the open-vocabulary segmentation task, Figure \ref{subfig:layer_ablation_open_voc}, all models demonstrate enhanced performance with the inclusion of additional layers in the explainability map computation.
-The optimal number of layers varies with the model size, with larger models requiring a greater number of layers.
-This finding aligns with existing literature \cite{gandelsman2023interpreting}, which suggests that the information aggregation process in ViTs is more distributed in larger architectures.
-However, it is also observed that beyond a certain number of layers, the performance gains plateau, indicating that the inclusion of additional layers does not further enhance the explainability map's quality.
+$\diamondsuit$ \textbf{Open-Vocabulary Segmentation:} For the open-vocabulary segmentation task (Figure \ref{subfig:layer_ablation_pert} right) all models demonstrate enhanced performance with the inclusion of additional layers in the explainability map computation.
+The optimal number of layers varies with the size of the model, with larger models requiring a larger number of layers.
+This finding is consistent with existing literature~\citep{gandelsman2023interpreting}, suggesting that the information aggregation process in ViTs is more distributed in larger architectures.
+However, it is also observed that beyond a certain number of layers, the performance plateaus, indicating that the inclusion of additional layers does not further enhance the explainability map's quality.
+To further analyze those effects, we provide a qualitative visualization of the per-layer heatmaps produced by LeGrad in Figure \ref{fig:qualitative_layers}.
+It shows that the localization of the prompt is not confined to a single layer but is distributed across multiple layers.
+This observation is consistent with the findings from the above ablations, which underscore the necessity of incorporating multiple layers into the explainability framework to capture the full scope of the model's decision-making process.
+This observation not only corroborates the utility of incorporating multiple layers into the explainability analysis but also suggests a more distributed information aggregation process into the [CLS] token in larger models, as posited in the literature~\citep{gandelsman2023interpreting}.

-These ablation studies underscore the importance of layer integration in the construction of explainability maps for Vision Transformers.
-They further show that while the inclusion of more layers can be beneficial, especially for larger models, there exists an optimal range beyond which no additional interpretability is gained.
-Indeed, we note in Figure \ref{fig:abl_layers} that including the last $40\%$ of the ViT layers in LeGrad's explainability computation is a good trade-off.
-This can be helpful for the practical application of LeGrad, as it allows for a more targeted and computationally efficient approach to generating explainability maps without compromising on their quality.